Be More Chill (musical): Act Two

 On Halloween, Jake hosts a large, unsupervised party featuring alcohol ("Halloween").
 Christine arrives in her Juliet princess costume because of Jake's past compliment on it, hoping to please Jake, but he brushes her aside to party.
-Jeremy arrives to meet Brooke, but Chloe, who is jealous of Brooke, tries to seduce Jeremy.
-Jeremy is uncomfortable and tries to get away, but the SQUIP forces him to remain in the situation as it escalates to Chloe making out with Jeremy ("Do You Wanna Hang?").
-Chloe also has Jeremy drink alcohol, causing the SQUIP to malfunction, and then feigns having sex with him after being caught, angering Jake and breaking Brooke's heart.
+Jeremy arrives to meet Brooke, but Chloe, who is jealous of her, tries to seduce Jeremy.
+Feeling uncomfortable, Jeremy tries to get away, but the SQUIP forces him to remain in the situation as it escalates to Chloe making out with Jeremy ("Do You Wanna Hang?").
+Chloe also has Jeremy drink alcohol, causing the SQUIP to malfunction, and then feigns having sex with him after being caught, angering Jake and upsetting Brooke.
 Fleeing from Jake and the girls, Jeremy runs into a bathroom, where he finds Michael, who has crashed the party.
-Michael tries to warn Jeremy of the dangers of the SQUIP, having researched it and discovered that someone ended up in a mental hospital after they went crazy trying to get it out of their head.
+Michael tries to warn Jeremy of the dangers of the SQUIP, having discovered that someone ended up in a mental hospital after going insane in trying to get rid of it.
 Jeremy accuses Michael of being jealous of his popularity and calls him a loser, storming out of the bathroom.
-Michael, devastated and angry, locks himself in the bathroom, where he has a panic attack and sensory overload as he mourns the loss of his best and only friend ("Michael in the Bathroom").
+Michael, devastated and angry, locks himself in the bathroom and experiences a panic attack as he mourns the loss of his only best friend ("Michael in the Bathroom").
 Jeremy talks to Christine without the SQUIP's help and he asks her out in a burst of confidence ("A Guy That I'd Kinda Be Into (Reprise)").
 Christine, who has found herself in an existential crisis after breaking up with Jake, declines.

 Meanwhile, an erratic Rich goes around the party frantically asking people for Mountain Dew Red.
 Jeremy's SQUIP finally reactivates and reviews the events of the night.
 Foreseeing a disturbing outcome, the SQUIP prompts Jeremy to leave the party immediately.
 Rich, alone and desperate, threatens his SQUIP and picks up a lit jack-o'-lantern.
-The next morning, Jenna Rolan, the school gossip, informs everyone that Rich had burned down Jake's house at the end of the party, sending Rich to the hospital and causing Jake to break both of his legs jumping out of a window while trying to escape.
-The news spreads throughout the school through text and tweeting ("The Smartphone Hour (Rich Set a Fire)").

-At home, Jeremy is confronted by his father (still not wearing pants), who is worried about Jeremy's new personality and change in attitude.
+The next morning, Jenna Rolan informs everyone, via phone calls, social media, and texting, that Rich had burned down Jake's house at the end of the party, sending both Rich and Jake to the hospital ("The Smartphone Hour (Rich Set a Fire)").
+At home, Jeremy is confronted by his father, who is worried about Jeremy's new personality and change in attitude.
 Jeremy reprimands his father for his behavior since the divorce, calling him a loser as well.
-Shaken by Jeremy's words, Mr. Heere realizes that something is very wrong and that he must take charge.
-He tracks down Michael and asks him not to give up on his friend.
-Michael reluctantly agrees to help, on the condition that Mr. Heere puts on some pants and becomes a better father ("The Pants Song").
+Shaken by Jeremy's words, Mr. Heere realizes that something is very wrong and that he must help him.
+He tracks down Michael, who reluctantly agrees to help, on the condition that Mr. Heere puts on pants and become a better father ("The Pants Song").